 Kailh switches are generally more tactile than Gateron switches.
 This means you will feel a slight bump as you press down on the key, which can help you know when the key has been fully pressed.

 Gateron switches do not have this same level of tactility, which some users prefer as they can make typing feel smoother.

 Kailh switches are typically louder than Gateron switches.
 This is because Kailh switches have a higher actuation point, which causes the switch to bottom out more loudly.
 If you are looking for a relatively quiet keyboard, Gateron switches may be a better option.

 Key Travel Distance

 They both have different key travel distances.
 Gateron switches have a total key travel distance of 4mm, while Kailh switches have a shorter key travel distance of 3.5mm.
 This shorter key travel distance on Kailh switches can make them feel more responsive, which some users prefer.

 The key activation force is the amount of force required to press down on the key and register a keystroke.
 Gateron switches have a key activation force of 55g, while Kailh switches have a slightly higher key activation force of 60g.

-This difference is not significant, but it is something to keep in mind when choosing between the two types of switches.
+This difference is not significant, but it is something to remember when choosing between the two types of switches.

 Gateron switches are known for their exceptional durability.
-They are often compared to Cherry MX switches, which are widely considered to be the most durable switches on the market.
-Kailh switches are also very durable, but they are not quite as durable as Gateron switches.
+They are often compared to Cherry MX switches, which are widely considered the most durable on the market.
+Kailh switches are also very durable but less durable than Gateron switches.

 Gateron switches are smoother than Kailh switches.
 This is because Gateron switches have a lower actuation point, which makes them feel more responsive.
 Kailh switches do not have this same level of smoothness, but they are still quite responsive.